lammps/lammps/doc/src/Howto_lammps_gui.rst

 Opening Files
 ^^^^^^^^^^^^^

-The LAMMPS GUI application will try to open the first command line argument as a LAMMPS input script, further arguments are ignored.
+The LAMMPS-GUI application will try to open the first command line argument as a LAMMPS input script, further arguments are ignored.
-When no argument is given, LAMMPS GUI will start with an empty buffer.
+When no argument is given, LAMMPS-GUI will start with an empty buffer.
 Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a graphical file manager into the editor window.
 Only one file can be edited at a time, so opening a new file with a filled buffer